iabraham/bioe205/lectures/lec03/index.md

 > understand it, and we don't know what it means.
 But we have proved it, and
 > therefore we know it is the truth._

-Let us therefore prove it, starting with the basics of calculus and only the supposition that a complex number as an exponent to $e$ should return a complex number.
+Let us therefore prove it, starting with the only the supposition that a complex number as an exponent to $e$ should return a complex number[^4] and examining what calculus can tell us.

 Let $e^{ix}$, being a complex number, have _some_ polar
 representation:
 $$ \label{eulerdef}
 e^{ix} = r \left( \cos \theta + i \sin \theta \right)
 $$
+Differentiate both sides (with respect to $x$ and not assuming anything about
-Differentiate both sides and follow the product rule of calculus:
+$r$ or $\theta$) and follow the product rule of calculus:
 $$ \label{polardef}
 i e^{ix} = \left( \cos \theta + i \sin \theta \right) \dfrac{dr}{dx} + r \left(
 - \sin \theta + i \cos \theta \right) \dfrac{d\theta}{dx}